dalequark/daleonai/_posts/2020-06-12-building-an-ai-powered-searchable-video-archive.md

 From here, my frontend Flutter app could talk to the backend and search for user queries.
 If these technologies are unfamiliar to you, fear not--I'll go into depth in a bit.

 There are also a couple of steps I couldn't fit in that diagram.
 For example, I did a bit of preprocessing with the Video Intelligence API on some very long video files that split them into smaller clips, and that also identified any timestamps shown on screen.
-Also, I wrote a Cloud Function specifically for taking an uploaded video and generating a thumbnail for it (check out the code for that here TODO: ADD LINK).
+Also, I wrote a Cloud Function specifically for taking an uploaded video and generating a thumbnail for it (check out [this function]()).

+### Quickly Transferring Video from Drive to Cloud Storage

+But first, before we get into the weeds, let's talk about transferring data from Google Drive to Cloud Storage.
+In theory, moving data from Drive to Storage should be fast, since all the data can stay within Google's network.
+But frustratingly, in practice, there's no slick way to do the transfer.
+Happily, I found a neat hack in [this Medium article](https://medium.com/@philipplies/transferring-data-from-google-drive-to-google-cloud-storage-using-google-colab-96e088a8c041) by Philipp Lies.
+The trick is to use a [Colab notebook](colab.research.google.com)--a free, educational Google tool for running Python code in the cloud--to do the transfer.
+It's quick, easy, and very effective!

 ### Using the Video Intelligence API

-This blog post is still a WIP.
-Sorry!
-Hang tight, more content will land in the next few days.
+The key tool that made this project possible was the [Video Intelligence API](cloud.google.com/video-intelligence) built by Google Cloud.